AHC Annual Membership Program

 Access to resources: AHC members have access to various resources, such as best practices, research, and tools, which can help improve disaster response and resilience efforts.

-Training and education: The AHC provides training and educational opportunities for its members, which can help improve disaster response and resilience capabilities.
+Training and Education: The AHC provides training and educational opportunities for its members, which can help improve disaster response and resilience capabilities.

 Research & Grants: AHC members become aware of federal grant project opportunities that can turn into funded projects, partnerships, and initiatives.
 They can collaborate on implementing the projects and putting the research into operation.